 Engineering Design Methods and Software

-NCMA also publishes an associated software application, SRWall 4.0, that implements the Design Manual for SRWs methodology.
+NCMA also publishes an associated software application, Segmental Retaining Wall Software Version 4.0 (SRWall 4.0), that implements the Design Manual for SRWs methodology.
 This software, along with an embedded PDF of the design manual, is available at www.ncma.org.
-SRWall 4.0 has a free trial mode for evaluation purposes for the first 30 days of use.
+SRWall 4.0 has a free 30-day trial mode for evaluation purposes.
 The software is not proprietary and does not contain any product manufacturer’s specific data.
-Product data can be either input by the design engineer from published data or imported from a data file (VDF) provided by the product vendor (see below).
+Product data can be either input by the design engineer from published data or imported from a vendor data file (VDF) provided by the product vendor (see below).

 For state highway agency projects, the 2010 AASHTO Standard Specifications for Highway Bridges published by AASHTO, Washington, DC is typically considered the industry standard unless project specifications indicate otherwise.

-VERSA-LOK’s vendor data file (VDF) can be downloaded from a link emailed to you after filling out the form below.
+The VERSA-LOK Vendor Data File (VDF) can be downloaded from a link that will be emailed to you.
+Just fill out and submit the form below.
 This VDF contains VERSA-LOK product data only for NCMA's design software, SRWall 4.0.
-This datafile is not the design software.
+This is a data file only and is not the design software itself.
 The SRWall 4.0 design software can be purchased from NCMA here.